TroyWilliams3687/fuel_tracker/README.md

 $ ft bulk add ./data/*.ods
 ```

-> NOTE: The spreadsheet format matches the format of the [Bulk Export Option]
+> NOTE: The spreadsheet format matches the format of the [Bulk Export Option](#export).
-  (#export).
 So you can bulk export all of your records and then import those
   directly into a new database.
 It is a great way to backup your data in a
   format outside the database.

-### Remove
+### Delete

 You can bulk delete vehicles and all the records associated with them.
 You
 specify the vehicle by `name` or by database `id`: